 Early identification, screening and assessment

-In compliance with the 2010 Law on persons with disabilities, the inter-ministerial Circulars 37 and 34 regulate the role of the Ministry of Health and the Ministry of Labour, Invalids and Social Affairs.
-Both ministries are involved in disability identification and in issuing a Disability Certificate.
+In compliance with the 2010 Law on Persons with Disabilities, the interministerial Circulars 37 and 34 regulate the role of the Ministry of Health and the Ministry of Labour, Invalids and Social Affairs.
+Both ministries are involved in disability identification and in issuing a disability certificate.
 The assessment is carried out by the Medical Appraisal Council under the Ministry of Health or by the Council for the Identification of the Disability Level or Commune Council.

-At the regional level, Viet Nam is committed to the non-legally binding Biwako Millennium Framework (BMF) for Action towards an Inclusive, Barrier-free and Rights-based Society for Persons with Disabilities in Asia and the Pacific for the period 2003-2012.
-It also signed the Ministerial Declaration on the Asian and Pacific Decade of Persons with Disabilities 2013–2022 and the Incheon Strategy to Make the Right Real for Persons with Disabilities in Asia and the Pacific.
+At the regional level, Viet Nam is committed to the non-legally binding Biwako Millennium Framework for Action towards an Inclusive, Barrier-free and Rights-based Society for Persons with Disabilities in Asia and the Pacific for the period of 2003–12.
+It also signed the 2013–22 Ministerial Declaration on the Asian and Pacific Decade of Persons with Disabilities and the Incheon Strategy to ‘Make the Right Real’ for Persons with Disabilities in Asia and the Pacific.

-Ethnic and linguistic groups and Indigenous groups
+Ethnic and linguistic groups and indigenous groups

 Coordination across sectors

-UNICEF supports and encourages cross-sectoral coordination between the MOET and other line ministries through a participatory consultative process, also involving representation of persons with disabilities.
-The work informs Inter-ministerial circulars to strengthen guidance for local authorities and practitioners at the implementation level.
-In 2017 key national actors and UNICEF jointly developed the first national Integrated Early Childhood Development (IECD) policy 2017–2025 for children from 0 to 8 years of age.
+UNICEF supports and encourages cross-sectoral coordination between the Ministry of Education and Training and other line ministries through a participatory consultative process, also involving representation of persons with disabilities.
+The work informs interministerial circulars to strengthen guidance for local authorities and practitioners at the implementation level.
+In 2017, key national actors and UNICEF jointly developed the first national Integrated Early Childhood Development policy for children from 0 to 8 years of age.

 Coordination across government levels

 In general, the national curriculum has been revised according to a competency-based model.
-Gender equality has been mainstreamed in the curriculum and in the content of extra-curricular activities, including life skills education, child rights education, and education on HIV/AIDS.
+Gender equality has been mainstreamed in the curriculum and in the content of extracurricular activities, including life skills education, child rights education and education on HIV/AIDS.

-The Decision No. 9/2007 establishes the need for teacher and education management to be trained on inclusive education.
+Decision No. 9/2007 establishes the need for teacher and education management to be trained on inclusive education.
 Pre-service teacher training modules on inclusive education for children with disabilities have been developed at provincial level, in training institutions in Ninh Thuan and Kon Tum provinces.

 Both at university and in colleges, gender equality content has been included in teacher training programmes.

 Viet Nam does not publish regular education monitoring reports.
-One has been prepared in 2015 by the MOET in the wake of Incheon to report on progress on Education for All.
+One was prepared in 2015 by the Ministry of Education and Training in the wake of the Incheon Declaration to report on progress on Education for All.